MicrosoftDocs/quantum-docs-pr.hu-HU/articles/user-guide/libraries/standard/data-structures.md

 <span data-ttu-id="f12b9-197">Ebben a kontextusban a $U (t) $ értéket szimulálhatja bármely $t $-hez egyetlen $R _z $ Gate használatával, és így nem kell korlátoznia magunkat arra, hogy csak a különálló lekérdezésekre korlátozódjon.</span><span class="sxs-lookup"><span data-stu-id="f12b9-197">In this context, we can simulate $U(t)$ for any $t$ using a single $R_z$ gate and as such do not need to restrict ourselves to only discrete queries to the unitary.</span></span>
 <span data-ttu-id="f12b9-198">Az ilyen folyamatos modell azt a tulajdonságot is megtudhatja, hogy a $2 \ PI $-nál nagyobb frekvenciákon a folyamatos lekérdezéseket használó fázis-becslési folyamatokból megtudhatja, hogy milyen fázis-információk láthatók a logaritmus-függvény elágazásával, a $t $ nem arányos értékeit érintő kísérletek eredményeiből.</span><span class="sxs-lookup"><span data-stu-id="f12b9-198">Such a continuous model also has the property that frequencies greater than $2\pi$ can be learned from phase estimation processes that use continuous queries because phase information that would otherwise be masked by the branch-cuts of the logarithm function can be revealed from the results of experiments performed on non-commensurate values of $t$.</span></span>
 <span data-ttu-id="f12b9-199">Így olyan problémákhoz, mint például az Oracle fázis-becsléshez kapcsolódó folyamatos lekérdezési modellek, nem csupán megfelelőek, de a diszkrét lekérdezési modell esetében is előnyösek.</span><span class="sxs-lookup"><span data-stu-id="f12b9-199">Thus for problems such as this continuous query models for the phase estimation oracle are not only appropriate but are also preferable to the discrete query model.</span></span>
-<span data-ttu-id="f12b9-200">Emiatt a :::no-loc(Q#)::: lekérdezések mindkét formájához van funkció, és a felhasználónak el kell döntenie, hogy egy fázis-becslési algoritmust válasszon az igényeinek megfelelően, valamint a rendelkezésre álló Oracle típusát.</span><span class="sxs-lookup"><span data-stu-id="f12b9-200">For this reason :::no-loc(Q#)::: has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>
+<span data-ttu-id="f12b9-200">Emiatt a Q# lekérdezések mindkét formájához van funkció, és a felhasználónak el kell döntenie, hogy egy fázis-becslési algoritmust válasszon az igényeinek megfelelően, valamint a rendelkezésre álló Oracle típusát.</span><span class="sxs-lookup"><span data-stu-id="f12b9-200">For this reason Q# has functionality for both forms of queries and leave it to the user to decide upon a phase estimation algorithm to fit their needs and the type of oracle that is available.</span></span>

 ## <a name="dynamical-generator-modeling"></a><span data-ttu-id="f12b9-201">Dinamikus generátor modellezése</span><span class="sxs-lookup"><span data-stu-id="f12b9-201">Dynamical Generator Modeling</span></span> ##